 - Missing offers

 Cool!
 We converted visitors.
 Um.
 Now what?
 Time to do some nurturing.
 This is not the time to go super sales organization and bombard the prospect with buy now messages.
 This is the time to use our marketing offers to build interest in our offering.
 We don’t want to scare them away.

-Iconic Partners uses Hubspot to place them in an automated workflow that delivers marketing messages on a set schedule.
+Iconic Digital Marketing uses Hubspot to place them in an automated workflow that delivers marketing messages on a set schedule.
 Responses to each message are measured and, depending on their interest, deliver a message that progresses them further down our sales funnel.

 Each message is designed to develop an understanding of the opportunity and capture a more complete picture of the prospect.